 exercises and activities as your pain and other symptoms go away.

-Treatment for type III injuries is controversial.
+Experts don't agree on the best treatment for type III injuries.
 Some doctors treat them with a sling and physical therapy, while others feel

 surgery may be needed.